Alexandra Eala: National representation

-Eala has played for the Philippines in international events.
-She competed at the 2021 SEA Games (postponed to 2022), winning bronze medals in the women's singles, women's team, and mixed doubles.
-At the 2022 Asian Games (postponed to 2023), Eala earned bronze medals in the women's singles and mixed doubles.
+Eala has represented the Philippines in several events.
+At the 2021 SEA Games, (Note: Postponed to 2022 due to the COVID-19 pandemic.) she won bronze in women's singles, team, and mixed doubles.
+She repeated with bronzes in women's singles and mixed doubles at the 2022 Asian Games.
+(Note: Postponed to 2023 due to the COVID-19 pandemic.)

-In 2024, Eala led Team Philippines to a dominant 5–0 sweep in the Billie Jean King Cup Asia/Oceania Group II, going undefeated in singles and doubles, with teammates Marian Capadocia, Khim Iglupas and Shaira Hope Rivera contributing to the squad's successful promotion to Group I.
+In 2024, she led Team Philippines to a 5–0 sweep in the Billie Jean King Cup Asia/Oceania Group III, finishing undefeated and securing promotion to Group II.
+She was not part of the national squad in 2025 or 2026.
+The 2024 roster included Eala together with Marian Capadocia, Khim Iglupas, and Shaira Rivera, while the following two years featured Stefi Aludo, Tennielle Madis, Alexa Milliam, and Rivera.